 To be eligible, you must have a credit score of at least 680 (unless your first mortgage program has a lower requirement), complete a homebuyer education course and contribute at least 0.5 percent of the purchase price from your own funds to the transaction.

 Idaho Housing Forgivable Loan

-This no-interest, seven-year down payment assistance loan can finance up to 3.5 percent of the home’s purchase price.
-The amount borrowed is forgiven in tiers over the seven-year period, and completely forgiven after the seventh year.
+This 10-year down payment assistance loan can finance up to 5 percent of the home’s purchase price.
+The amount borrowed is forgiven in tiers over the 10-year period, and completely forgiven after the tenth year.

-Notably, this loan can be combined with the Second Mortgage assistance program if your first mortgage is a First Loan or an HFA Advantage 50% AMI or 80% AMI loan.
+Notably, this loan can be combined with the Second Mortgage assistance program if your first mortgage is a First Loan, an HFA Advantage 50% AMI or 80% AMI loan or a Heroes loan.

 To be eligible for the Forgivable Loan, you’ll need to complete a homebuyer education course and contribute at least 0.5 percent of your own funds to the purchase.

 Other Idaho homebuyer assistance programs

 Like many states, Idaho offers a mortgage credit certificate (MCC) to first-time homebuyers that allows you to claim a federal tax credit up to 35 percent of your annual mortgage interest, up to $2,000 each year.
 The credit can be used for the life of your mortgage so long as you continue to live in the home as your primary residence, and can be rolled over up to three years.